sk-sahu/sk-sahu.github.io/about.md

 title: About
 permalink: /about/
 ---

 Hi!
 I am a graduate student in Bioinformatics from [BICPU], [Pondicherry University], With research interests in Computational Genomics.
 That include study with High-throughput data analysis and pipeline design.
-For now, I mostly use Perl and R as the basic language to play with the data.
+For now, I mostly use Perl and R as the primary language to deal with the data.
 Undoubtedly this is very exciting time for the field of Computational Biology, that we are living in.

 Currently doing as a Junior Research Fellow (JRF) at [IISER, Mohali].
 Projects details will updated here soon.